 Through informal conversations held during the visit of the Church of the Rock to the Zapotec women's congregation in June 2018, it became evident that most members of this community consider these moments of interaction as part of their social duties and vocation.
-Although a theological reading can be made of their actions, or a religious meaning can be assigned to their social interaction with the Zapotec women based on, for example, their desire to share "the word" of the Gospel, or "spread the word", it is important to note that there is also a reflective process in regard to their social interactions with other religious communities outside their place of origin, and they perceive these interactions as community-building practices.
+Although a theological reading can be made of their actions, or a religious meaning can be assigned to their social interaction with the Zapotec women based on, for example, their desire to share "the word" of the Gospel, or "spread the word", it is important to note that there is also a reflective process in regard to their social interactions as community-building practices.